earthspecies/aves/README.md

 pip install -e .
 ```
 ## Ported versions
 The original model uses Fairseq models.
-We have ported the models to TorchAudio models and Onnx formats.
+We have ported the models to TorchAudio models and ONNX formats.

 ### TorchAudio
-Download both the parameters and the model config under `TorchAudio version` in the **Pretrained-models** section.
+Download both the model and the model config under "TorchAudio version" in the [Pretrained models](#pretrained-models) section.
 You can also run this code in terminal:

 ```bash
 wget https://storage.googleapis.com/esp-public-files/aves/aves-base-bio.pt
 ```

-to download the aves-base-bio.pt model.
+to download the `aves-base-bio.pt` model.
 Replace the filename to download the desired model.

 #### Running AVES on Audio Files
-AVES encodings can be computed with the following command:
+AVES embeddings can be computed with the following command:
 ```
 aves -c /path/to/your/config.json -m /path/to/model.pt --path_to_audio_dir ./example_audios/ --output_dir /path/to/save/embeddings/
 ```